Bottlenose dolphins in Cardigan Bay

 More than 30 breeding species of bird live in the willow and alder woodland of Withybeds along the River Lugg, including flycatchers, woodpeckers and little owls.
-In spring and early summer the wood is full of birdsong, which can be enjoyed by all, thanks to a boardwalk which is suitable for wheelchairs.
+In spring and early summer the wood is full of birdsong, which can be enjoyed by all, thanks to a boardwalk which is suitable for wheelchairs and pushchairs.

 Lapwings at RSPB Ynys-hir

 Lapwings were once common on farmland, but their numbers have dropped alarmingly.
 Ynys-hir is one of their most important strongholds, and they share this fabulous reserve with dozens of other species.
 There’s all kinds of habitat, from marsh to meadow, but a walk through the ancient oak woodland, when it’s carpeted with spring flowers, is a particular delight.